 At this point the system files on the hard drive appear in the usual locations in the file system, and you can run additional commands like blscfg in Rocky-based operating systems and ccur-grub2 in Ubuntu, to change the default kernel to boot or modify kernel boot options.
 See the blscfg(1) and ccur-grub2(1) man page for more information.

-7.1.4 How to Install Rocky Remotely Over VNC
+7.1.4 Installing Remotely Over VNC